-Ground communications consist of communications between ground personnel and an aircraft on the ground when in flight status.
+Ground communications refer to all communication between ground personnel and an aircraft on the ground.
 These communications are typically carried out without a third-party radio operator.
-This includes, for example, maintenance and ramp control.2
+This includes, for example, maintenance, ramp control, etc.

-Essential communications to or from an aircraft required for servicing the aircraft when not in flight status are permitted for authorized ground personnel when other means of communications are not readily available.
+Essential communications to or from an aircraft required for servicing the aircraft when not in-flight status are permitted for authorized ground personnel when other means of communications are not readily available.
 This will permit the ground crew servicing the parked aircraft to communicate with other support personnel relative to the needs of the aircraft and to perform checks of the communications equipment.